GNOME/gimp/devel-docs/README.md

 ### Icon themes

-Icon sets (a.k.a. "icon themes") have been separated from themes since GIMP 2.10 so you can have any icon theme with any theme.
+Icon sets (a.k.a. "icon themes") have been separated from themes since LIGMA 2.10 so you can have any icon theme with any theme.

 We currently only support 2 such icon themes — Symbolic and Color — and we keep around the Legacy icons.